University College Roosevelt: Accreditation and rankings

 In 2011, the Keuzegids Onderwijs ranked UCR as the number one University College in The Netherlands with an 84.
 In 2012, it fell to second place, with a 78, with University College Maastricht in first place with an 86.
 As more University Colleges were established in the country, UCR sank in the rankings, reaching the last place among the 10 University Colleges in 2017.
 Nevertheless, the following year it rose again, ranking 7th out of 10 in 2018 with a 74.

+In the 2024 edition of the Keuzegids Onderwijs, UCR is ranked 9th out of the 11 university colleges in the Netherlands.

 Exchange programs

 Students may study abroad during their fourth or fifth semester.
 Students can earn credits towards their UCR degree while at a wide variety of universities around the world.
 Options include locations through the Utrecht University exchange network, but UCR also has direct exchange agreements with the Honors Program at the University of Nebraska at Kearney, USA, Bard College in New York, USA, and with Glendon College in Toronto, Canada.